Blog-Reference and Blog-Reference on Oct 7 adapted to context

 This was a polite thumb down but Walras did not get the point and neither did those who came after him.
 Not only this: “So RE survives.
 In Lakatos’ jargon, it’s part of the ‘hard core’ of modern macro.”
 (See intro)

 And this proves the utter scientific incompetence of economists.
-While it is, of course, legitimate to fool around with hypotheses in the analytical superstructure, it is NOT legitimate for the adherents of a research program to change the hard core.
-Methodology tells us that it is the hard core which DEFINES the paradigm.
-A change of the hard core amounts to the abolition of the paradigm.
-This is allowed, of course, but for the proponents of a paradigm it is equivalent to unintended suicide.
+While it is, of course, legitimate to fool around with hypotheses in the analytical superstructure, it is NOT legitimate for the adherents of a research program to change the hardcore.
+Methodology tells us that it is the hardcore that DEFINES the Paradigm.
+A change of the hardcore amounts to the abolition of the Paradigm.
+This is allowed, of course, but for the proponents of a Paradigm, it is equivalent to unintended suicide.

 Orthodox economics is built upon this hardcore set of axioms: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub, 1985, p.
 147)

 Methodologically, these premises are forever unacceptable.
 It is pretty obvious that the neo-Walrasian axiom set contains three NONENTITIES (i) constrained optimization (HC2), (ii) rational expectations (HC4), (iii) equilibrium (HC5).
 Every model that contains only one NONENTITY is a priori false.
 The discussion of models that contain NONENTITIES is not different from an angels-on-a-pinpoint discussion.
 And this is essentially what happens in the quality journals and on this blog.